omarvsoft/new-architecture-mock-up/README.md

 localhost:5000/mi-banco/configserver-mock-up              0.1.0-SNAPSHOT      a9b926686d10        2 days ago          234.9 MB
 localhost:5000/mi-banco/configserver-mock-up              latest              a9b926686d10        2 days ago          234.9 MB
 ```
->Docker Registry
+>Docker Registry<br/>
-What it is
+What it is<br/>
 The Registry is a stateless, highly scalable server side application that stores and lets you distribute Docker images.
-The Registry is open-source, under the permissive Apache license.
+The Registry is open-source, under the permissive Apache license.<br/>
 https://docs.docker.com/registry/

-It is important to notice that the name of the image has relevance.
+It is important to notice that the name of the image has relevance. <br/>
-The naming convention is **REGISTRY[:PORT]/USER/REPO[:TAG]**
+The naming convention is **REGISTRY[:PORT]/USER/REPO[:TAG]** <br/>
 The complete names of the image with its two tags are
 ```
 localhost:5000/mi-banco/configserver-mock-up:0.1.0-SNAPSHOT